 Expert pregnancy and childbirth care

-Here are a few things that make Rose Babies Birth Center a special place for welcoming your new family member:
+Here are a few things that make Rose Medical Center a special place for welcoming your new family member:

 - Compassionate nursing staff in our labor and delivery unit, in-hospital birth center, mom/baby postpartum unit and high-risk unit

-- Comprehensive perinatal behavioral health program to support women during and after pregnancy
+- Comprehensive perinatal (during and after pregnancy) behavioral health program

 - Rose Doula Connection program